All Episodes

 Thank you from our resident shutting.

-Thank you for watching.
+Thank you for calling us.

-You've almost, apart from one day a week now coming here.
+I've done that one, haven't you, apart from one day a week now coming here.

 I've been out at least the past four days in a row.

-I mean, something like that.
+I mean something like that.

-Maybe not garrotted.
+Maybe not garroted.

 Flogged.